SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Methodology

 \subsection{Experience-Driven Memory System}

-The memory of KG-Agent is designed to store and manage all useful information, enabling the agent to learn from past experiences and make informed decisions.
-It consists of two complementary components: a Procedural Memory and a SA-KG.
+The memory of SAG-Agent is designed to store and manage all useful information, enabling the agent to learn from past experiences and make informed decisions.
+It consists of two components: a Procedural Memory and an SAG.

-\textbf{Procedural Memory.} This component maintains the agent's immediate, operational knowledge, including executable skills and cached plans.
-It is implemented as a set of structured tables: i) \textit{Objects Table}: Stores information about interactable UI elements identified by SAM, including their names and reference images. ii) \textit{Skill Table}: Contains the evolving skill library $\mathbb{S}$, where each skill $\sigma$ is defined by its name, semantic descriptor $d_\sigma$, a sequence of operations $\{a_1, a_2, ..., a_k\}$, and a fitness score $\phi_\sigma$ that reflects its historical effectiveness. iii) \textit{Action Clusters Table}: Groups skills that are applicable in similar states (identified by their feature vectors), facilitating efficient retrieval of contextually relevant skills. iv) \textit{Monte Carlo Search Trees (MCST) Table}: Stores serialized search trees \cite{browne2012survey} associated with specific states, allowing the agent to cache and reuse complex decision-making plans.
+\textbf{Procedural Memory.} Inspired by Bottom-Up Agent \cite{du2025rethinking}, this component maintains the agent's immediate, operational knowledge, including executable skills and cached plans.
+It is implemented as a set of structured tables: i) \textit{Objects Table}: Stores information about interactable UI elements identified by SAM, including their names and reference images. ii) \textit{Skill Table}: Contains the evolving skill library $\mathbb{S}$, where each skill $\sigma$ is defined by its name, semantic descriptor $d_\sigma$, a sequence of operations $\{a_1, a_2, ..., a_k\}$, and a fitness score $\phi_\sigma$ that reflects its historical effectiveness. iii) \textit{Action Clusters Table}: Groups skills that are applicable in similar states (identified by their feature vectors), facilitating efficient retrieval of contextually relevant skills. iv) \textit{Monte Carlo Tree Search (MCTS) Table}: Stores serialized search trees \cite{browne2012survey} associated with specific states, allowing the agent to cache and reuse complex decision-making plans.